 COVID-19 vaccination efforts for those who are homebound continue to be implemented, and there is an ongoing evolution of practices to support them.
 This guide is designed to assist entities organizing homebound COVID-19 vaccination programs and details innovative practices in use across the country, including the essential role of non-traditional partnerships.

 In partnership with The John A. Hartford Foundation and the Cambia Health Foundation, TFAH is hosted a series of “Huddle” calls.
 These 30 minute calls provide just-in-time information on innovative practices, as well as a platform for discussion and brainstorming among participants.

-TFAH has completed a successful pilot of the AFPHS framework in partnership with the Florida Department of Health.
+The AFPHS initiative began with a successful pilot of the AFPHS framework in partnership with the Florida Department of Health.
 During this pilot, TFAH worked directly with 37 of Florida’s 67 county health departments as they explored and expanded their roles in older adult health.
-This effort has included creating and supporting collaborations between the public health and aging sectors, collecting and disseminating data on the state’s older adult population, and ensuring all planning and programming is done with an aging lens.
-Phase I of this work has been possible with generous funding from The John A. Hartford Foundation.
-The successes in Florida have been documented in the Florida Progress Report.
-Phase II of the Florida initiative will focus more deeply on public health’s engagement with local partners, improving emergency preparedness, and mitigating the consequences of social isolation and loneliness on older adults.
+This effort has included creating and supporting collaborations between the public health and aging sectors, collecting, and disseminating data on the state’s older adult population, and ensuring all planning and programming is done with an aging lens.
+Phase I of this work was made possible with generous funding from The John A. Hartford Foundation.
+Phase II of the Florida initiative will focus on public health’s engagement with local partners, improving emergency preparedness, and mitigating the consequences of social isolation and loneliness on older adults.

 In partnership with the Michigan Public Health Institute, and with funding from the Michigan Health Endowment Fund, TFAH will help to facilitate and coordinate Michigan’s AFPHS initiative.
 Local health departments will work in collaboration with aging sector partners.